How to Prevent that Bonus From Destroying Your Budget

 How a Bonus Can Hurt Your Finances

 When Justin and I first made an effort to get our financial affairs in order, we had no money.
-In fact, we were zeroing out the bank account every month just paying for our basic expenses.
+And you’ve probably heard me tell this story before if you’ve been around the podcast for awhile, but the truth is that we were zeroing out the bank account every month just paying for our basic expenses.
 So, whenever a bonus graced our account, it felt like we’d just won the lottery.
 Often, we’d just take the money and spend it on whatever suited our fancy.
-New clothes, eating out, etc. And, don’t get me wrong – for some people there’s nothign wrong with that.
+New clothes, eating out, etc. And, don’t get me wrong – for some people there’s nothing wrong with that.
 BUT, for two new-to-budgeting individuals, our desire to spend money didn’t just end when the bonus money ran out.
 Soon we were back to using our credit cards and digging ourselves further into debt.
 Why?
 Because we got ourselves out of the habit of using our money responsibly.

 So, how can you save your budget AND enjoy your bonus as well?
-Check out the following ways we’ve been successful.
+Without further ado, let’s jump right into the three steps I recommend you take if you’ve received a bonus.

-The past year has been rough for many when it comes to finances.
-If that’s been true for you, then the place to start with that bonus money is by paying down those critical expenses.
-It could be your mortgage or rent payment, utility bills that you’ve fallen behind on, or anything else that’s essential for your family’s survival.
+I don’t know about you, but the past year has been rough for many when it comes to finances.
+If that’s been true for you, then the place to start with that bonus money is to pay down those critical expenses.
+It could be your mortgage or rent payment, utility bills you’ve fallen behind on, or anything else that’s essential for your family’s survival.

 For us, those critical expenses would include the following: